PowerCommands/PowerCommands2022/Docs/Create_new_command.md

 }
 ```

-When you start the PowerCommand applikcation and type
+When you start the PowerCommand application and type
 ```
 helloworld
 ```